peter-leonov/type-predicate-generator/README.md

 ## Known Limitations

 Most of the below is gonna be eventually fixed.

+1. Does not support `interface` for no particular reason.
+A good first issue if you'd like to contribute!

 1. No support for extended schema verification.
 This is mostly to stay simple and fast to evolve while in alpha/beta.
 It's trivial to add more value checkers with the current design.